 However, if both spouses do the right thing and give full information on the marital estate, our firm then prepares a contract called a “Marital Settlement Agreement.”
 Some lawyers call it a Property Settlement Agreement or Separation Agreement.
 This agreement has terms that settle everything about the parties’ marriage and, if signed, is a final settlement of all issues short of getting an actual divorce.
 Our firm can further help you understand the particulars of the agreement and what you should or should not include in the terms.

-Once an agreement is signed, to get a divorce in Virginia requires you wait one year from the date you separated if you have minor children and six months if you do not have minor children.
+Once an agreement is signed, to get a divorce requires you wait one year from the date you separated if you have minor children and six months if you do not have minor children.
 Once that waiting period is up, one of the spouses files an uncontested complaint for divorce and the parties cooperate to finalize the divorce.
-Usually the spouse who did not file the complaint signs a waiver to let the filing spouse finish the divorce.
+Usually, the spouse who did not file the complaint signs a waiver to let the filing spouse finish the divorce.
 The spouse who filed the complaint and a witness both do an affidavit and submit that to the court along with a final order of divorce and a state form called the VS-4 form.
 The average out of court divorce takes about 30-60 days at most after the one-year or six-month period has expired.
 Our firm can not only help you with a Marital Settlement Agreement but also with finalizing your divorce for you.

 Grounds for Divorce

-Virginia is a “fault-based” divorce state in that a party may file for divorce based on fault grounds.
 The most common fault grounds are adultery, desertion (abandonment) and cruelty (physical and/or mental abuse).
 Divorces can also proceed on what is sometimes called “no-fault” which is really a grounds for divorce based on the parties having been separated for one year.
 Our firm has extensive experience in all types of divorces and can help you decide which if any grounds for divorce you should use in your lawsuit.

 Litigating Temporary Issues during a Divorce